brettaseltine/RPM_Project/README.md

-INTERMEDIATE RARE ITEMSET MINING FROM DATA STREAMS Group 14
-Brett Aseltine, Eran Efran, Jared Friesen, Eddie Wat

-The Github repository can be found at: https://github.com/brettaseltine/StreamRare
+INFREQUENT PATTERN MINING ON DATA STREAMS WITH SRP-TREE AND RP-TREE VARIANTS Algorithms developed and implemented by Brett Aseltine

-Our files can be found at StreamRare/RPTree/src/ca/pfv/spmf/_group7 (ie. in the _group7 folder)
+Relevant files can be found at StreamRare/RPTree/src/ca/pfv/spmf/_group7 (ie. in the _group7 folder)

 To run, copy RPTree folder in an ide (eclipse recommended) and run algorithms from group 7 test package.